Red Penguins: Release

 Red Penguins made its international debut at the 2019 Toronto International Film Festival.
 It was also screened at the Philadelphia International Film Festival, DOC NYC, Palm Springs Film Festival, and the Santa Barbara International Film Festival.
+It was released in the United States via video on demand on August 4, 2020, by Universal Pictures.

 Reception

-Pete Hammond of Deadline called the film “A remarkable – and funny – documentary that seems ripe for a quick pickup and entry into this year's documentary feature race”.
-Dennis Harvey of Variety called it, “ A very entertaining feature ...
+Pete Hammond of Deadline called the film "A remarkable – and funny – documentary that seems ripe for a quick pickup and entry into this year's documentary feature race".
+Dennis Harvey of Variety called it"A very entertaining feature ...
 Its assembly is always lively, aimed at engaging viewers with or without any interest in hockey.
-It's a fun movie.”
+It's a fun movie."
 Red Penguins was mentioned as an awards contender by Variety, The Hollywood Reporter and The Wrap.
 In October 2020 the film was nominated for a Critics Choice Award.
-In February 2021 the film was nominated for a WGA award for "Best Documentary Screenplay".
+In February 2021 the film was nominated for a WGA Award for "Best Documentary Screenplay".